dfinity/portal/how-it-works/1_protocol/04_execution.subpage.md

 ## Cycles Accounting

 The execution of a canister consumes resources of the Internet Computer, which are paid for with *cycles* that the canister must have been topped up with.
-Filling up the canister with cycles is the responsibility of the maintainer, which can be a group of developers or a decentralized autonomous organization (DAO) – users do nover pay for using services on the IC.
+Filling up the canister with cycles is the responsibility of its maintainer, which can be a developer, a group of developers or a decentralized autonomous organization (DAO) – users do never pay for sending messages to canisters on the IC.
-This resource charging model is known as *reverse gas model*.
+This resource charging model is known as *reverse gas model* and is a facilitator for mass adoption of the IC.

 Technically, the Wasm code running in a canister gets instrumented, when the Wasm bytecode is installed or updated on the IC, with code that counts the executed instructions for smart contract messageges.
 This allows for deterministically determining the exact amount of cycles to be charged for a given message being executed.